Do I Need a Lawyer for an Uncontested Adoption?

-The person who gets the parental rights “can be a family member such as an aunt or uncle, an acquaintance like a friend or colleague, or someone completely unknown to the biological parents who is located through an agency of some sort.”
+“The person who gets the parental rights can be a family member, a friend or colleague, or someone completely unknown to the biological parents who is identified through an agency of some sort.”

-The Legal Process of Adopting
+How Does The Legal Process of Adopting Start?

-In some cases, “scrutiny is minimal—for example, in a stepparent or grandparent adoption,” where there’s already a relationship between the child and adult.
-However, “in a traditional adoption, social workers conduct in-depth home studies.
+Scrutiny is minimal in some cases, says Brown — for example, in a stepparent or grandparent adoption, where there’s already a relationship between the child and adult.
+“However, in a traditional adoption, social workers conduct in-depth home studies.
 So, a lot hinges on whether there’s already a familial connection or not.”

-Once the home study process is over, the fun begins with the court hearing.
-Judges will typically be prepared for photos and might even have a gift for the family or something like that to commemorate the occasion.
-About the only nice thing that happens at a courthouse are adoptions.
+Once the home study process is complete, the fun begins with the court hearing.
+“Judges will typically be prepared for photos and might even have a gift for the family or something like that to commemorate the occasion.
+About the only nice thing that happens at a courthouse is adoptions,” says Brown.

 You Must Follow Your State’s Adoption Process